Scawsby: History

 Scawsby Day College of Education operated here in the village, until it closed in 1976.

 In the Domesday Book it was part of the West Riding of Yorkshire.
 Its head of manor is Brodsworth, a village about 3.5 miles north-west of Scawsby.

+In 1536, during the uprising known as the Pilgrimage of Grace the royalist leaders, Thomas Howard, 3rd Duke of Norfolk, and George Talbot, 4th Earl of Shrewsbury, opened negotiations with the insurgents at Scawsby Leys, NW of Scawsby, where Robert Aske had assembled between 30,000 and 40,000 people.